 Location: Central Oklahoma – Just Northwest of Oklahoma City

 Lake Hefner features a golf course with spectacular views of the lake on almost every hole.
 Only about 15 miles from downtown Oklahoma City, this lake can get busy.
-With playgrounds, picnic tables, and various jogging and bike trails, theres something to do for every member of the family.
+With playgrounds, picnic tables, and various jogging and bike trails, there IS something to do for every member of the family.
 There is a spa center only 4 miles away from the lake, and baseball and soccer fields on the premises.

 Location: Central Oklahoma – Just Northeast of Oklahoma City